noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

     # does not execute a shell so there is no var replacement
     # is REPLACED by whatever cmd is specified in `docker run ...`
+    # If CMD is defined from the base image, setting ENTRYPOINT will reset CMD to an empty value.
+In this scenario, CMD must be defined in the current image to have a value.
     #
     CMD ["executable","param1","param2"]
     # (exec form, this is the preferred form)